Study Shows Children Are More Likely to Suffer Depression After Being Bullied

 Experts writing in The Journal of Adolescent Health define bullying as a consistent or chronic action in which a power imbalance exists and is leveraged to perform acts of physical or psychological harm.

 According to this study, children who are bullied in childhood are eight times more likely to develop depression systems as an adult.
 Researchers writing in the Archives of Disease in Childhood explain that bullying is not a behavioral disorder.
-They further found that victims of childhood bullying are at a higher risk for a variety of physical and mental health symptoms and disorders:
+They further found that victims of childhood bullying are at a higher risk for a variety of physical and mental health disorders:

 - Anxiety disorders